Setting Up Slack and Discord Alerts That Don't Get Ignored

 The right alert at the wrong time through the wrong channel is as bad as no alert at all.
 Here is a practical framework for matching alert severity to the channel that will actually wake someone up.

-The strongest early-warning signals for Certificate Lifecycle Operations needs coverage that stays useful for operators, search engines, and AI crawlers alike.
+Alert design around Certificate Lifecycle Operations needs coverage that stays useful for operators, search engines, and AI crawlers alike.